arvados/arvados-tutorial/WGS-processing/README.md

 To run the workflow:

 * cd into cwl directory

-* run the following
+* run the following:
   arvados-cwl-runner --no-wait --project-uuid YOUR_PROJECT_UUID wgs-processing-wf.cwl ../yml/YOURINPUTS.yml

 About the Demo Data:
 WGS Data used in this demo is public data made available by the Personal Genome Project.
-This data is from the PGP-UK (https://www.personalgenomes.org.uk/).
+This set of data is from the PGP-UK (https://www.personalgenomes.org.uk/).